cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/cinchy-user-defined-functions-udfs/scalar-valued-functions.md

 <figure><img src="../../../../.gitbook/assets/image (530).png" alt=""><figcaption><p>Image 1: Using a Scalar-Valued UDF in CQL</p></figcaption></figure>

 {% hint style="info" %}
-Scalar-valued functions have to be invoked with a parameter, even if the definition of the function does not require a parameter.
+Scalar-valued functions have to be invoked with a parameter, even if the definition of the function doesn't require a parameter.
 You can pass a string:

 SELECT my\_scalar('a') FROM \[Cinchy].\[Tables] WHERE \[Deleted] IS NULL AND \[Cinchy Id]=1
 {% endhint %}